microsoft/react-native-windows-samples/docs/ReactNativeHost-api-windows.md

-## Description
 This is the main entry-point to create a react-native instance.
-The `ReactNativeHost` object exists to configure the instance using [`ReactInstanceSettings`](ReactInstanceSettings.md) before its loaded, as well as enabling control of when to load the instance. <br/>_In the future more lifecycle events will be added to this object to provide better information on when an instance is loaded and unloaded._
+The `ReactNativeHost` object exists to configure the instance using [`ReactInstanceSettings`](ReactInstanceSettings) before its loaded, as well as enabling control of when to load the instance. <br/>_In the future more lifecycle events will be added to this object to provide better information on when an instance is loaded and unloaded._

 ## Properties
 ### InstanceSettings
  [`ReactInstanceSettings`](ReactInstanceSettings) `InstanceSettings`

-Provides access to your this host's [`ReactInstanceSettings`](ReactInstanceSettings.md) to configure the react instance.
+Provides access to your this host's [`ReactInstanceSettings`](ReactInstanceSettings) to configure the react instance.

 ### PackageProviders
 `readonly`  [`IVector`](https://docs.microsoft.com/uwp/api/Windows.Foundation.Collections.IVector-1)<[`IReactPackageProvider`](IReactPackageProvider)> `PackageProviders`